alberto-abarzua/ribot/README.md

 # 6DOF 3D printeable Robot Arm

 # Brief summary
 <p> This project consists of a 3D printable (designed in Fusion 360) Robot Arm with six degrees of freedom.
 This arm is controlled using an Arduino Mega which controlls all the stepper motors that move the arm's joints.
-The arduino is controlled from a python script that runs it through serial comunication.
-All the kinematics and movements of the robot are implemented in Python.
+The arduino is controlled with a python script that runs it through serial comunication.
+All the kinematics and movements of the robot are coded in Python.
 </p>

 <p>Usefull things to know</p>